 Cure: Consume lots of fruits, vegetables and fluids.

-Milk is a complete meal in itself.
+Milk is considered by many as a complete meal in itself.
 However, some people become lactose-intolerant and have to cut down on milk.
 Milk contains tryptophan [essential amino acid], which is sleep-inducing.

 Cure: Replace regular milk [cow or buffalo milk] by soy milk.
 “By completely eliminating dairy products from our diet, we deprive ourselves of calcium, a mineral that’s imperative for strong bones and teeth.
-This is an open invitation for diseases like osteoporosis at a later stage in life,” explains Malik.
+This is an open invitation for diseases like osteoporosis at a later stage in life,” explains Deepika Malik, executive director, LifeCentury, and a qualified Ayurveda practitioner.
 You can also meet your calcium requirements with the help of supplements.

 Many dieticians treat sugar as slow poison.
 Not only does it promote weight gain, but it is also deadly for a person with diabetic tendencies.
 In many ways, what seems harmless is actually a cause of diabetes, obesity, and a variety of other problems.

-“We take sugar withdrawal as seriously as addictions to substances like alcohol or drugs,” says Deepika Malik, executive director, LifeCentury, and a qualified Ayurveda practitioner.
+“We take sugar withdrawal as seriously as addictions to substances like alcohol or drugs,” says Malik.

 Depression, anxiety and mood swings may be experienced as sugar enhances these emotions too.
 It is also common to experience headaches, similar to the ones experienced in caffeine withdrawal.
 Other withdrawal symptoms include drowsiness, skin rashes and throat discomfort.
 In extreme cases, fever with tremors, unconsciousness and seizures are observed.